 Figures released by Cancer Australia show that just 18 per cent of lung cancer patients are diagnosed at an early stage, while many other lung conditions develop for years before they’re addressed.

-With flu, COVID-19 and pneumonia infection rates set to sore this winter, it is more important than ever to pay attention to your lung health.
+With the cold and flu season well on its way, it is more important than ever to pay attention to your lung health.

-“It is important that you can identify the early signs so you can start treatment as soon as possible to prevent further damage, reduce the risk of complications and ease some of the symptoms.”
+“It is important that you can identify the early signs so you can start treatment as soon as possible to prevent further damage, reduce the risk of complications and ease some of the symptoms,” Curran says.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.